markoblogo/cropto-v0/replit.md

 ## Overview

-Cropto is a professional cryptocurrency options trading platform designed for creating and managing crypto options (calls and puts).
-It utilizes an off-chain order book system with a matching engine to facilitate trading.
-The platform provides a financial-focused interface for listing options, creating new contracts, matching buyers and sellers, and tracking trading activity.
-The business vision is to provide a robust and intuitive platform for crypto derivatives, offering users advanced trading capabilities and contributing to the broader adoption of regulated and efficient crypto options markets.
+Cropto is a professional cryptocurrency options trading platform that enables users to create and manage crypto options (calls and puts) through an off-chain order book system with a matching engine.
+The application provides a clean, financial-focused interface for viewing options listings, creating new options contracts, matching buyers with sellers, filtering and sorting options, and tracking trading activity.

+## Recent Changes (November 4, 2025)

+### Completed Features
+1. **Table Filtering and Sorting** - Users can filter options by type (CALL/PUT) and status (OPEN/FILLED/EXPIRED/CANCELLED), and sort by any column with ascending/descending/none states
+2. **Option Matching Engine** - Implemented transaction-safe matching that pairs buyers with sellers, creates trade records, and updates option status to FILLED with row-level locking to prevent race conditions
+3. **Exercise and Settlement Workflow** - Filled options can be exercised with spot price input, calculates payouts and P&L, creates settlement records, updates status to EXPIRED.
+Supports both CALL and PUT options with proper payout formulas

 ## User Preferences